uhkniazi/CGraphClust/README.md

 # lGetTopVertices
 Simple summary function, reports the names of vertices in:
 1- The vertices in the largest clique.
-2- The top 2% of the vertices from the centrality scores.
+2- The top Quantile of the vertices from the centrality scores - default is 0.95, change iQuantile argument.
 The data is returned in a list format.